excellarateinc/voyage-api-java/readme_docs/SECURITY.md

 * If someone somehow steals the token, they can impersonate that user completely.
 * Keeping a short expiration on the token is a way to force the client to "re up", typically using the stored refresh token.
 * What is the default TTL for the tokens for the API?
+  * Long Lived Tokens
+    * 60 day before expiration
+    * Refresh tokens are given out and can be used to get a new access token
     * Mobile apps get long-lived-tokens in Facebook
+  * Short Lived Tokens
+    * 1-2 hours before expiration
+    * Refresh tokens are given out and can be used to get a new access token
     * Web apps get short-lived-tokens in Facebook
     * Short lived tokens can be exchanged for long lived tokens.
 The implementor can essentially decide.
 * Tokens
   * User Tokens: /authorize grant=token
   * Client/App Token: /token (w/ client_id & secret)
+  * Refresh Tokens
   * Following Facebook's explanations: https://developers.facebook.com/docs/facebook-login/access-tokens

 ## OWASP